perfact/zodbsync/README.md

 forward succession - internally, `git log` is used and therefore any commits that are reachable from `COMMIT2` but not from `COMMIT1` are picked.
-In practice, choosing commits that are not directly connected will result in some commit not being able to be picked due to conflicts.
+In practice, choosing commits that are not directly connected will result in some commit not being able to be picked due to conflicts and a rollback of the operation.

 ### `zodbsync upload` (DEPRECATED)